johanberntsson/ozmoo/README.md

 * Custom character mappings, allowing for games using accented characters.
 Comes with predefined mappings for Swedish, Danish, German, Italian, Spanish and French.
 * Custom colour schemes.
 * A fully configurable secondary colour scheme (darkmode) which the player can toggle by pressing the F1 key.
+* A scrollback buffer, letting the player reread the text that has scrolled off the screen.
+Requires a MEGA65, a C64 with an REU or a C128 with an REU.
 * A configurable splash screen which is shown just before the game starts.
 * Up to ten save slots on a save disk (and most games will get the full ten slots).
 * Writing a name for each saves position.